-Reg.
-19.402 Approval Criteria
+Reg.Rule 19.402 Approval Criteria

-No permit shall be granted or modified under this chapter unless the owner/operator demonstrates to the reasonable satisfaction of the Department that the stationary source will be constructed or modified to operate without resulting in a violation of applicable portions of this regulation or without interfering with the attainment or maintenance of a national ambient air quality standard.
+No permit shall be granted or modified under this chapter unless the owner/operator demonstrates to the reasonable satisfaction of the DepartmentDivision that the stationary source will be constructed or modified to operate without resulting in a violation of applicable portions of this regulationrule or without interfering with the attainment or maintenance of a national ambient air quality standard.

-Reg.
-19.403 Owner/Operator's Responsibilities
+Reg.Rule 19.403 Owner/Operator's Responsibilities

-Issuance of a permit by the Department does not affect the responsibility of the owner/operator to comply with applicable portions of this regulation.
+Issuance of a permit by the DepartmentDivision does not affect the responsibility of the owner/operator to comply with applicable portions of this regulationrule.

-Reg.
-19.404 Required Information
+Reg.Rule 19.404 Required Information